 - Formality: Litigation is often more formal than arbitration.
 Because litigation takes place in a courtroom, certain rules of decorum and formality must be followed.
 In contrast, many arbitrators allow for less formality in their discussions.

 - Cost: While it is not always the case, most of the time it will be cheaper to use arbitration.
 Arbitration typically only charges the arbitration fee and any attorneys’ fees, while litigation includes court fees, a lot more attorneys’ fees, and sometimes exert witness fees.

 - Flexibility: While litigation always produces a binding result, although appealable, arbitration may or may not be binding, depending on what the parties agree on.
 The parties may agree that the arbitration award is binding, or they may agree that the decision must be affirmed by the parties for it to be binding.
-However, the default for arbitration is typically binding.
+However, the default is typically binding arbitration.

 - Rules Used: Another layer of flexibility is added by the rules used in the process.
 Litigation requires the court to follow local rules for evidence and proceedings.
 On the other hand, arbitration allows the parties to choose the rules, either drawing from an arbitral society or agreeing on their own.

 - Selection of the Decision-makers: While both systems have a decision-maker, the arbitration process allows the parties to choose the decision-maker(s).
 Litigation often involves a judge that is assigned to the case and possibly a jury made up of random people from the community.

 - Speed: Arbitration is often a fairly quick process because once the arbitration panel is agreed upon, the panel can hear the case almost immediately.
 Litigation is often drawn out based on the schedules of judges, especially in high litigation areas.